 Do Almonds Grow on Trees?
-If yes, how to grow an almond tree?
-Growing almonds is easy?
+If yes, how do almonds grow?
+Growing them is easy?
 Find the answers to these questions in this article!

 Almonds are Stone Fruits

-The confusion surrounding the growth habits of almonds come from two factors–One it’s a stone fruit and two peanuts are not nuts, but legumes.
+The confusion surrounding the growth habits of almonds comes from two factors–One it’s a stone fruit and two peanuts are not nuts, but legumes.

 Stone fruit is a seed surrounded by a fleshy casing, like a peach.
 Whereas peach seeds are not edible, and the fleshy casing is, the opposite is true for almonds.
 The interior seed, or nut, is the desired food, not the fleshy casing.